Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

-\begin{proposition} Let $T>0$ a fixed time.
-Assume that the initial condition on the network are chaotic, i.e. independent and identically distributed for neurons in the same population.
-The the state $V^{i,N}$ of neuron in population $\alpha$, solution of equation \eqref{eq:NetworkFiringRate}, converges in law as $N$ goes to infinity towards the process $\bar{V}_{\alpha}$ unique solution of the mean-field equation:
+The results summarized in section~\ref{sec:MathBack} readily apply to the present case.
+In details, for $T>0$ a fixed time horizon, assuming that the initial conditions of the network equations are chaotic, then activity $V^{i,N}$ of neuron $i$ in population $\alpha$ converges in law towards the process $\bar{V}(r_{\alpha})$ where $(\bar{V}_t(r))$ is the unique solution of the mean-field equation: